vijaypattar51/project-EV/README.md

  ,Database: MySQL.

 👥 User Roles
--Users: Search, locate and Book the slots in nearby EV charging stations -Station Owners: Register, add, and manage charging stations and its details.
+ ,Users: Search, locate and Book the slots in nearby EV charging stations ,Station Owners: Register, add, and manage charging stations and its details.

 🎯 Purpose
 This project was built to simplify the process of finding EV charging stations and to encourage station owners to contribute their locations, supporting the growth of electric vehicle infrastructure.